viniarruda/todo-list/README.md

   <img align="center" alt="excalidraw mockup" height="400" width="600" src="https://github.com/viniarruda/todo-list/blob/main/public/excalidraw_mockup.jpeg">
 </div>

 ## Theme

 PandaCss have a default theme value, so the values in this project are based in this.
 You can see more [https://panda-css.com/docs/customization/theme](here)

+## Mock Api

+I used [https://mockapi.io/](https://mockapi.io/) to created the Auth and TodoList mocked api